 When to serve Roasted Broccoli Salad

 Roasted Broccoli Salad with Lemon Vinaigrette is that perfect salad to serve year round — whether it’s spring (so you’re craving all things fresh, vibrant and alive), summer (when you need a great potluck dish), fall (when you’re using local produce) or winter (when you’re trying to keep cold weather meals exciting), this allergy-friendly side dish fits the bill.

 Half of the ingredients get tossed together on a large baking sheet: broccoli, olive oil, pine nuts (omit for AIP), garlic and sea salt.
 These savories are roasted for about 15 minutes, until the broccoli just begins to char.

 Meanwhile, the lemony vinaigrette is made.
 We toss the vinaigrette with the warm greens.

-And garnish with toppings: fresh mint, tiny lemon wedges (so good!), fresh or frozen raspberries, optional feta (omit for AIP, Whole30, Vegan and VAD) … and sliced avocado if you wish.
+And garnish with toppings: fresh mint, tiny lemon wedges (so good!), fresh or frozen raspberries, optional feta (omit for AIP, Whole30 and Vegan) … and sliced avocado if you wish.